thechangelog/draft/draft/elm.md

 ### Learning Elm

-The Elm syntax might look odd at first – nevertheless it is very clear and does not take much time to get used to in my opinion.
+The Elm syntax might look odd at first – nevertheless it is very clear and does not take much time to get used to, in my experience.

 ```elm
 module Main (..) where